TYPO3 Logo

 Description

-With Feature: #103504 - New ContentObject PAGEVIEW the new PAGEVIEW cObject has been introduced for the Frontend Rendering.
-It's a powerful alternative to the FLUIDTEMPLATE cObjct and allows to render a full page with less configuration.
+Feature: #103504 - New ContentObject PAGEVIEW introduced the PAGEVIEW cObject for frontend rendering.
+It is a powerful alternative to the FLUIDTEMPLATE cObject, allowing a full page to be rendered with less configuration.

-The PAGEVIEW has now been further extended and does also provide all content elements, related to the page, grouped by their corresponding columns as defined in the page layout.
+PAGEVIEW has now been extended and provides all content elements related to a page, grouped by their columns as defined in the page layout.
 The elements are provided as fully resolved Record objects (see Feature: #103783 - RecordTransformation Data Processor and Feature: #103581 - Automatically transform TCA field values for record objects).

-The elements are attached to the new ContentArea object, which beside the elements itself also contains all the column related information and configuration.
-This is quite useful for the frontend rendering, because it might be important for an element to know in which context it should be rendered.
-With this information, an element can e.g. decide to not render the Header partial if it is included in the sidebar content area.
+The content elements are attached to the new \TYPO3\CMS\Core\Page\ContentArea object, which also contains all column-related information and configuration.
+This is useful for frontend rendering because an element may need to know its rendering context.
+Knowing this information, an element can, for example, decide not to render the Header partial if it is in a sidebar content area.

-The ContentArea objects are added to the view using either the variable name defined via contentAs or falls back to content.
-The content elements can then be accessed via the records property.
+ContentArea objects are added to the view either by variable name defined in contentAs or, if not defined, content.
+Content elements can then be accessed via the records property.

-{content.main.records} can therefore be used to get all content elements from the main content area. main is the identifier, as defined in the page layout and content is the default variable name.
+Therefore {content.main.records} can be used to get content elements from the main content area. main is the identifier as defined in the page layout, and content is the default variable name.

 Important

-The ContentArea objects are attached in the ContentAreaCollection which implements the PSR-11 ContainerInterface to allow access to the areas via get().
-To optimize performance, the ContentArea objects itself are instantiated only when accessed (lazy loading).
+ContentArea objects are attached in the ContentAreaCollection , which implements the PSR-11 \Psr\Container\ContainerInterface to allow access to the content areas using get().
+To optimize performance ContentArea objects are instantiated only when accessed (lazy loading).

-By accessing the ContentArea with {content.main} the following information is available (as defined in the page layout):
+Accessing a ContentArea using {content.main} makes the following information available, as defined in the page layout:

 • identifier - The column identifier